ericsun95/Flying-High-Again/logbook/logs.md

 # LogBook

+## 09/06/2022 (Written Test)

+Took the written test in nashville flight training office.
+The test is very similar to what sporty training offers.

 ## 08/28/2022 （Solo XC from KMQY to 2M2）
 Second solo xc flight from KMQY to 2M2.
 Pick a new airport just to challenge myself.